shischiff/sso-client-register/README.md

 This is a web client for registering clients with RH-SSO (Red Hat Single Sign On).

 The software provides a web GUI as well as a HTTP RESTful api.
-It supports sending create client requests to one or more RHSSO endpoints
+It supports sending a create client request to one or more RHSSO endpoints

+In case of failure to write to all endpoints the application will perform a cleanup so there are on discrepancies between the endpoints.

 ## Prerequisites